Stan Gorton

-Stan Gorton (1946-2013) was an Australian rugby league footballer who played in the 1960s.
+Stan Gorton (1946–2013) was an Australian rugby league footballer who played in the 1960s.

-Originally from Cairns, Queensland, Stan Gorton came to the St George Dragons for six seasons between 1966-1971.
+Originally from Cairns, Queensland, Stan Gorton came to the St George Dragons for six seasons between 1966 and 1971.
 Known as a terrific try scoring winger, Stan Gorton was the season's leading try scorer in the 1968 NSWRFL season.
 He retired in 1972 due to injuries that plagued his later career.

 Stanley Thomas Gorton died on 6 June 2013 at Toowoomba, Queensland aged 67.